ArtskydJ/just-login-client/README.md

 #Specs

-this module creates a server and sends stuff to the browser...
+This module connects to a server and does login stuff